AdobeDocs/workfront.en/help/quicksilver/timesheets/create-and-manage-timesheets/log-time.md

 1. Click **Log Time**.

-##### Hours tab{#hours-tab}
+##### Hours section{#hours-section}

-The following are required before you can log hours on the Hours tab of a project, task, or issue:
+You must be a Workfront administrator to log time for projects, tasks, and issues in the Hours section,

-* You must be the system administrator.
+Or

-Or you must have all of the following:
+You must have all of the following:

-* You must have a Plan license with administrative access to Timesheets & hours.
+* A Plan license with administrative access to Timesheets & hours.
 For more information about granting administrative access to Timesheets & hours, see [Grant users administrative access to certain areas](../../administration-and-setup/add-users/configure-and-grant-access/grant-users-admin-access-certain-areas.md).
-* You must have at least Contribute permissions to the project with access to Log Hours.
+* Contribute or higher permissions to the project with access to Log Hours.
 For more information about granting permissions on projects, see [Share a project in Adobe Workfront](../../workfront-basics/grant-and-request-access-to-objects/share-a-project.md).
-* If you want to log time directly to a project, your Workfront administrator must enable the Log time directly on projects setting under Timesheet & Hours > Preferences.
+* Your Workfront administrator must enable the Log time directly on projects setting under Timesheet & Hours > Preferences, if you want to log time directly to a project.
 For more information about allowing users to log hours directly to projects, see [Configure timesheet and hour preferences](../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/timesheet-and-hour-preferences.md).

-To log time in the Hours tab of a project, task, or issue:
+To log time in the Hours section of a project, task, or issue:

 1. Go to a project, task, or issue.
-1. In the left panel, select **Hours**.
+1. In the left panel, click **Hours**.
 1. Click **Log Time**.

    The Log Hours dialog box displays.